Orville Jack Wegley

 • In the 1930 census it tells us he was 39 years old and that he was born in about 1881.

-I am told that it wasn’t uncommon to estimate things back then when you were for sure.
-But every time it has something different so I’m not sure what to say about it.
+I am told that it wasn’t uncommon to estimate things back then when you knew for sure.
+But every time, it is different, so I’m not sure what to say about it.

 The 1900 census and the WW1 draft registration card says August 1887.
 So for now we’ll keep it at that.